 Don’t spend so much time trying to re-invent the vehicles with fashionable new technologies, artificial intelligence, magical batteries and much more, just swap out all the engines.

-Let's say there are twenty-one million vehicles on the roads in the UK.
-Each engine and the cost of installation might be upto £2,000.
+Let’s say there are twenty-one million vehicles on the roads in the UK.
+Each engine and the cost of installation might be an average of upto £2,000.
 That is a total cost of forty-two thousand million pounds.
-This can be afforded using financial offset programmes through Rumbler and Sterling-Bond (my financial management company).
+This can be afforded using financial offset programmes through Rumbler and my financial management company.